 Upon receipt of notification from the practitioner, Molina will document receipt of the information in the practitioner's credentials file.
 Molina will then re-verify the primary source information in dispute.
 If the primary source information has changed, correction will be made immediately to the practitioner's credentials file.
 The practitioner will be notified in writing that the correction has been made to their credentials file.
 If the primary source information remains inconsistent with the practitioner's information, the credentialing department will notify the practitioner.

-If the practitioner does not respond within ten (10) calendar days, their application processing will be discontinued, and network participation will be administratively denied or terminated.
+If the practitioner doesn't respond within 10 calendar days, their application processing will be discontinued, and network participation will be administratively denied or terminated.